-Flourishing Can Only Happen With Others.
+Flourishing Happens With Others.

 The Theology of Relationship.

-So whether you like it or not, you have a need for relationships with others.
+So, whether you like it or not, you have a need for relationships with others.
 The way that need expresses itself, will depend on your personality type.
 Extroverts often like to have lots of reasonably shallow relationships but introverts prefer deep relationships with just a few individuals.
 And, you can probably guess by now that I believe relationship with others is one reason God made each of us – so we can bring happiness, joy and meaning into the lives of others as well as receiving those things ourselves.

 The Problem of Retirement

 The problem is, for most blokes, they have a social network within their work environment.
 Not only do you spend a lot of time with your fellow workers at work, but many spend their leisure hours with this group of people as well.
 And because of the demands of your work, you probably have had very little time to keep up any friendships you made outside of work.
 That’s all good until you retire.
 Suddenly you are left alone.
 Your whole social network disappears or at least changes dramatically.
 Those who once had time for you, no longer have, and the longer you are retired, the less likely you will be able to maintain those relationships.